 A redundant colon is an abnormally long colon that cannot fit inside the body without looping or twisting.
-This condition can lead to various complications and gastrointestinal problems, including constipation.
+There is no obvious cause, but it can lead to complications and gastrointestinal problems, including constipation.

 The colon is part of the digestive system.
 It is the longest part of the large intestine and connects the small intestine to the anus.

 The colon removes some electrolytes, nutrients, and water from partially digested food and passes the remaining solid waste — stool.
 The rectum stores stool, which exits through the anus.